SIX CREATIVE GARDEN EDGING IDEAS

 A great design idea is to coordinate your stone edging with the planting in your garden.
 Subtle earthy tones like those of our natural stone effect Autumn or Buff-coloured Hewstone Edgings blend in while creating clean lines for a truly contemporary appearance.
 If the minimalist style isn’t your thing, then there are so many different styles and patterns of garden edging, you’ll be spoilt for choice – including contour and patterned borders.

 For something more striking, slate-coloured edging can set your garden apart.
-Sawn Versuro in Argent Light gives a beautiful contrast against garden greenery, and is made of ethically sourced sandstone, making it a great edging idea for any garden.
+Fairstone Sawn Versuro borders give a beautiful contrast against garden greenery, and is made of ethically sourced sandstone, making it a great edging idea for any garden.

 For a traditional style, terracotta-coloured garden edging is unmatched.
 Often having a vintage or Victorian feel to them, edging like this can be adapted to a variety of spaces and give a distinct rustic feel, while placing them next to green space or planted areas creates a timeless appearance.